IBM/cloudpakforapps-workshop/workshop/exercise-1/README.md

 # Exercise 1: Introduction to  Appsody and Codewind

 In this exercise, we will introduce Appsody, which is the underpinning development flow in Kabanero, along with its integration into IDEs using Codewind.
-In particular you will become experienced with
+In particular you will become experienced with:

 * the components of the Appsody development toolbox
 * the concept of pre-configured "stacks" and templates for popular open source runtimes (such as Node.js and Spring Boot) on which to build applications